ZubriQ/Path-of-Hideout/README.md

 This application is currently compatible with Windows x64 only.

 # ❓ FAQ
-Q: On which hideouts does it work?
+Q: Which hideouts are supported by the application?

 _A: The application is designed for 'empty' hideouts such as Celestial Nebula, Infinite Abyss, and Endless Sands.
 So, it may not work on some other hideouts, but there’s a possible change in the app in the feature if needed._